-There are over 100 restaurants in Tamarindo!
-If you’re craving something, it is almost guaranteed that you will be able to find it.
-There are also a handful of exceptional restaurants that are some of the best in the entire country.
-For quick bites there are plenty of cute cafes, sandwich shops, and coffee shops.
-Your tastebuds will definitely be stimulated while you are staying in Tamarindo.
-Our top recommendations are Pangas, Seasons, Bamboo Sushi Club, Wok and Roll, Matty’s Cafe, and La Esquina.
+There are more than 100 restaurants in Tamarindo – some among the best in Costa Rica.
+For quick bites there are plenty of cute cafes and sandwich shops.
+Our top recommendations are Pangas, Seasons, Bamboo Sushi Club, Wok and Roll, Matty’s Cafe and La Esquina.

-Tamarindo has a very happening nightlife.
-There is always something going on, whether it’s a ladies’ night, live music, karaoke, a DJ, or a full-moon party.
-Almost every place on the beach has some sort of happy hour special to start off your evening, and then you just have to decide what type of fiesta you’re in the mood for.
-Bars such as Aqua, Sharky’s, and Pacifico stay open until at least 2 a.m. on happening nights.
-Don’t forget to have a shot of guaro, Costa Rica’s national liquor, somewhere along the way.
+Tamarindo has a happening nightlife.
+There is always something going on, whether it’s live music, karaoke, a DJ or a full moon party.
+Almost every beach bar has a happy hour to start off your evening, then decide what type of fiesta you’re after.
+Bars such as Aqua, Sharky’s and Pacifico stay open until at least 2am on busy nights.
+Don’t forget to have a shot of guaro, the national liquor.

-Tamarindo is home to a sizeable expat and family community, and a lof of community events, open to everyone, take place through the year.
-There’s always something going on, from theater productions, fundraisers, food and beer festivals, to marathons, beach clean-ups, and live music performances.
+Tamarindo is home to a sizeable expat community, with lots of events taking place throughout the year.
+Look out for theatre productions, fundraisers, food and beer festivals, marathons, beach clean-ups and live music performances.
 Events are advertised through flyers and posters and in the Swell Dealer, a local newspaper you can find at supermarkets around town.
 You can also find out what’s happening by asking your hotel concierge.

-For such a small town, there are a lot of stores.
-You can find great souvenir shops, surf shops, bikini shops, boutique stores, jewelry shores, and speciality markets just by wondering around the main street.
-Most of the stores carry high-quality, unique, and really awesome stuff.
-Tamarindo is actually an amazing place to spend the day shopping.
-You are bound to find special gifts, the perfect bikini, your next surfboard, a new vacation outfit, or a locally made and beautiful piece of jewelry that will remind you of your incredible stay here.
+For such a small town, there are a lot of shops here.
+You can find great souvenir shops, surf shops, bikini shops, boutique stores, jewellery shores and speciality markets just by wondering around the main street.
+You are bound to find special gifts, the perfect bikini, your next surfboard, a new holiday outfit, or a locally made piece of jewellery that will remind you of your incredible stay here.